A pressure injury is a lesion that develops on the skin and underlying tissues, usually over bony areas, due to unrelieved pressure.

 Pressure ulcer category/staging illustrations.
 National Pressure Ulcer Advisory Panel website.
 Available at: http://www.npuap.org/resources/educational-and-clinical-resources/pressure-ulcer-categorystaging-illustrations.
 Accessed January 12, 2015.

-6/22/2015 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Qaseem A, Mir TP, Starkey M, et al. Clinical Guidelines of the American College of Physicians.
+6/22/2015 DynaMed Plus Systematic Literature Surveillance.
+Available at:http://www.dynamed.com/topics/dmp~AN~T116231/Pressure-ulcer: Qaseem A, Mir TP, Starkey M, et al. Clinical Guidelines of the American College of Physicians.
 Risk assessment and prevention of pressure ulcers; a clinical practice guideline from the American College of Physicians.
 Ann Intern Med.
-2015;162(5):359-69.
+2015;162(5):359-369.

 Last reviewed March 2017 by EBSCO Medical Review Board Karli-Rae Kerrschneider, RN Last Updated: 6/22/2015